Academic Leave of Absence (ALA)

 - Accumulating U grades in thesis or dissertation courses.

 The courses listed for each graduate program in the Bulletin have been approved for graduate credit.
 Some 300-699 courses carry a U/G credit designation, meaning they have been approved to be offered for both undergraduate and graduate credit.
 To receive graduate credit, you must have graduate status and meet the special graduate student requirements indicated by the instructor on the syllabus.
 However, in any given semester a U/G course might be offered for undergraduate credit only.
-Consult the credit-level column in the Schedule of Classes to determine whether a U/G course is currently being offered for graduate credit.
+U/G courses being offered for graduate credit are designated with a “G” appended to the course number.
 You will not receive graduate credit for any course that is not offered for graduate credit or for any U/G course for which you did not register as a graduate student.

 Credit/No Credit Basis